humblEgo/vimlife_with_hammerspoon/README.md

 - When you put 'esc' key, input source will be chagned to English if current input source is not English.
 - It will be helpful when usinge vim with non-English input source.

-2. **'vim_keymap mode' for noraml document editor like typora.**
+2. **'vim_keymap mode' for text editor like typora, tistory..etc.**

+- In fact, it's just a simulation of acting like a vim keymap in a text editor like typora.
 - You can turn on and off 'vim_keymap mode'.
 - Marked by a menu icon, it is easy to see if the function is turned on.

-- It will be helpful when usinge vim with non-English input source.

 #### List of keys supported